Skip to content

 False

-Dogs are not colorblind in the sense of seeing only in black and white.
-They have dichromatic color vision, perceiving blues and yellows, and see the world in a color range similar to a human with red-green color blindness.
+Dogs are not colorblind in the sense of seeing only black, white, and shades of gray.
+They have dichromatic color vision, meaning they perceive blues and yellows, and see the world in a color range roughly comparable to a human with red-green color blindness rather than in true grayscale.

 Einstein failed math in school